StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ]
 ```

 Multiple metrics can be sent in one message.
-The `timestamp` and `value` of the metric is what is used to plot the metrics as a time series.
+The `timestamp` and `value` of the metric is used to plot the metrics as a time series.
 The `name` and `tags` can be used to define a metric stream in StackState.

 You can send metrics to StackState using the [StackState CLI `metric send`](/develop/reference/cli_reference.md#sts-metrics-send) command or as JSON via HTTP POST.
 For example: